 In 1996, Ashton started learning how to DJ, and coupled with his earlier experience in percussion, he recorded four-track demos with his band and studied electronic music at the University of California in Santa Cruz, soon mastering the basics of spinning and producing dance music.
 He started producing recordings for other acts in his spare time, and in 2001 he was invited to remix a track by Michael Franti & Spearhead for a single.
 Later that same year, the first Bassnectar album was released, Freakbeat for the Beatfreaks, which Ashton produced and released on his own label, Amorphous Music.
 While his first few albums earned him a buzz on the indie electronic scene, the fourth Bassnectar album, 2004's Diverse Systems of Throb, expanded his audience and influence.
 After that, Bassnectar began issuing a steady stream of albums, singles, and podcasts on which he collaborated with artists including KRS-One, Ellie Goulding, Perry Farrell, Lupe Fiasco, Rye Rye, Buckethead, and Gogol Bordello, as well as producers Diplo, BT, DJ Vadim, and Rjd2.
 Divergent Spectrum, released in 2011, was his first album to reach the Billboard charts.
 One year later, Vava Voom broke into the Top 40, and his 2014 album Noise vs. Beauty reached number 21.

 Bassnectar also became a popular live attraction, with Ashton spinning up to 150 nights at year at venues ranging from clubs and warehouses to festivals such as Coachella, Bonnaroo, and Lollapalooza.
 He staged his first Bass Center festival in 2010, and the events (roughly twice yearly) grew in size and stature until Bass Center 8 filled Madison Square Garden in October 2014.
-Into the Sun was released in 2015, with the bonus mix CD Mixtape 13 added to the album's limited-edition. ~ Mark Deming
+Into the Sun was released in 2015, with the bonus-mix CD Mixtape 13 added to the album's limited-edition.
+The album Unlimited followed in 2016 with Rye Rye, Zion I, and the Glitch Mob as guests. ~ Mark Deming